Welcome to Physical Education at Highfield

 Fit in 15

 Since October 2018 KS2 have been taking part in Fit in 15, three times a week.
 The children run round our blue line running track for 15 minutes which equates to more or less a mile each time.
-Highfield has been involved in a number of initiatives linked to the London Marathon through Fit in 15 or The Daily Mile.
+Highfield has been involved in several initiatives linked to the London Marathon through Fit in 15 or The Daily Mile.
 In the summer term KS2 all ran around an extended track to celebrate Daily Mile Day and we have completed The London Loop, a further challenge set by The London Marathon.
-In October 2019 KS1 joined in with Fit in 15.
+In October 2019 KS1 joined in with Fit in 15 and the children have taken to the challenge fantastically.
+Throughout the pandemic Highfield has ensured that our pupils regularly run for 15 minutes.

 Sports leaders/Team captains